poseidonos/poseidonos/README.md

 0     |POSArray   |2021-09-10 16:25:04 +0900 |2021-09-10 16:33:34 +0900 |Mounted
 ```

-Let's check the detailed information about POSArray again.
-After POSArray is mounted, you can see that its state has changed from OFFLINE to NORMAL, which indicates that the array is ready to create POS volumes.
+Let's execute the array list command with POSArray.
+Once POSArray is mounted, you can see that its state has changed from OFFLINE to NORMAL, which indicates that the array is ready to create POS volumes.
 ```bash
 root@R2U14-PSD-3:/poseidonos/bin# ./poseidonos-cli array list --array-name POSArray --unit Array : POSArray